-What is a memoir?
-At LifeTime Memoirs, we’re often asked what the difference is between a memoir, an autobiography and a biography – as the world’s leading autobiography service, we should know.
+At LifeTime Memoirs, we’re often asked what the difference is between a memoir, an autobiography, and a biography – as the world’s leading autobiography service, we should know.

 The term memoir is often used interchangeably with autobiography, but there is a distinction.
-Memoirs are remembering a specific period of one’s life, rather than an account of one’s whole life.
+A memoir is a chronicle of stories written from an author’s perspective, remembering a specific period of their life, rather than an account of their whole life.
 Angela’s Ashes, the famous memoir by Frank McCourt, is a great example – it focuses just on his childhood in New York and Ireland, rather than his whole life.

-There’s a reason so many people of note choose to have their autobiography, or biography, published.
-It guarantees that their story is immortalized for people who would never otherwise have a chance to learn about their life.
+There’s a reason so many people of note choose to have their autobiography, biography, or memoirs published.
+It guarantees that their story is immortalized for people who would otherwise never have a chance to learn about their life.
 And there’s a reason that autobiographies are almost always printed in books – longevity.